VariableClass/digital-hygiene/src/01-getting-started/README.md

 #### Pros

-- One-time setup for data breach alerts from [have i been pwned?](https://haveibeenpwned.com/DomainSearch).
-Don't have to individually add every alias
+- One-time setup for data breach alerts via [have i been pwned?](https://haveibeenpwned.com)'s [Domain search](https://haveibeenpwned.com/DomainSearch).
+No need to individually register each alias
 - Can much easier switch e-mail provider/e-mail aliasing service at any time

 #### Cons